bytecodealliance/wasmtime/docs/embed-rust.md

 let store = Store::default();
 ```

-The `HostRef` will be used a lot -- it is a "convenience" object to store and refer an object between the host and
-the embedded environments.

 The `hello.wasm` can be read from the file system and provided to the `Module` object constructor as `&[u8]`:

 ```rust